import-js/eslint-plugin-import/docs/rules/no-webpack-loader-syntax.md

 Forbid Webpack loader syntax in imports.

-[Webpack](http://webpack.github.io) allows specifying [loaders](http://webpack.github.io/docs/loaders.html) and their configuration inline in imports using a special syntax like this:
+[Webpack](http://webpack.github.io) allows specifying the [loaders](http://webpack.github.io/docs/loaders.html) to use in the import source string using a special syntax like this:
 ```js
 var moduleWithOneLoader = require("my-loader!./my-awesome-module");
 ```

-This syntax is non-standard, so it couples the code using to Webpack.
+This syntax is non-standard, so it couples the code to Webpack.
 The recommended way to specify Webpack loader configuration is in a [Webpack configuration file](http://webpack.github.io/docs/loaders.html#loaders-by-config).

 ## Rule Details